lindakatcodes/thisDot-ghUserSearch/readme.md

 2. You'll need to get an OAuth token from GitHub to run this yourself in development.
 You can find the [steps to get an OAuth token here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
 Store this token in a `.env` file on your local machine. **Make sure not to add this file to your public repo!**

 3. Run the dev server and you're good to go!
+The file that contains all the functional code is `App.vue`.
+Styles are in their own page (because I started out in straight JS and already had them mostly worked out there).

     ```bash
     npm run dev